department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/conversation-guide.md

 - Are you comfortable logging in to your own VA profile/MHV account?
 - [If no] Or would you rather have me share my screen and a test account with you and we can talk through that together?

-- What would you be looking for when you first login to update this information?
-Something in the sidebar or a notification?
-- Would you think this fits with any of the existing options or would you expect this to be something new?

-[Backup =  which test account to login to if there are concerns or issues with screen sharing after they state they would update this in Profile]
+[Backup =  which test account to login to if there are concerns or issues with screen sharing after they state they would update this in Profile?]

 -